vaddi/basic/README.md

 Read the content from the `tpl` Folder and combines them into a basic HTML Page.

+#### Extension Classes ####

+You can extend your own classes by place them into the Folder `inc/class/extensions/`.
+There are also some other Helper Classes which will be used by the Application.

+All Classes under the extensions Folder will be automaticly instanciated by the `Base.php` Class by the PHP `spl_autoload_register` function in the Head of the Page.

+To get a simple description, add a Comment in line 3 of your Class.
+This will be used in the Class page as description of your Class and help you to keep in mind what a Class is used for.

 ## Layout ##

 You only have to place the file into the `css` or `js` Folder and the Template Class will render the neccessary Links into the Page head Section to include them.

 ### CSS ###

 A pure Layout is allready shiped by default.
 It uses the `style.css` inside of the `css` Folder and contains pure CSS.
 If there are other files in this Folder, the styles.css won't be used, so you can easily overwrite the default layout by your own.

 ### HTML ###

 The layout of outputed html is controlled by the Files into the `tpl` Folder and the class `Template.php`.

 ### JavaScript ###